Post-Process (Global PTQ / Block-wise PTQ / LoRA SFT)¶

 OneComp supports post-quantization processing — additional steps applied to a quantized model to improve accuracy or inject domain-specific knowledge.
-Two implementations are available:
+Three implementations are available:

 - Block-wise PTQ — Minimises intermediate-representation MSE against an FP16 teacher model at Transformer-block granularity.
 No training data labelling required.